Published by Jeremy. Last Updated on August 2, 2020.

 Disclaimer: We were hosted for this experience.
 Our site uses demographic data, email opt-ins, display advertising, and affiliate links.
 Please check out our Terms and Conditions.
 Pricing, operating hours, or menus may have changed since our initial visit and may not be reflected in subsequent updates.
 Please confirm these directly with any business or attraction prior to visiting.

-As a beer lover, my idea of heaven is being surrounded by free flowing and delicious creations from some of the world’s best breweries.
-While I may not be in this particular heaven just yet, Pittsburgh does have one annual event that is about as close as you can get to my ideal scenario- the Pittsburgh Beerfest which during the winter edition featured here is at the convention center downtown.
+As a beer lover, my idea of heaven is being surrounded by free flowing and delicious creations from some of the world's best breweries.
+While I may not be in this particular heaven just yet, Pittsburgh does have an annual event that is about as close as you can get to my ideal scenario- the Pittsburgh Beerfest which during the winter edition featured here is at the convention center downtown.

 Although this event is relatively young, the hundreds of samples available from local, national, and even a few international breweries makes this one as close to my picture of heaven as I can get.